mr-veeru/DevSharee/README.md

 - **File Management**: GridFS-based file upload and download
 - **Social Interactions**: Likes, comments, and replies system
 - **Profile Management**: User profiles with post management and public profile viewing
+- **Notifications System**: Real-time notifications for social interactions
+  - Notifications for likes, comments, and replies
+  - Post owners notified for all interactions on their posts
+  - Comment/reply owners notified for interactions on their content
+  - Duplicate prevention (same actor, type, target within 1 hour)
+  - No self-notifications
 - **Cascade Deletion**: Complete data cleanup on account/post deletion
 - **Authorization**: JWT authentication with rotational refresh token